Vilnius presents the Harmonised Street Design

 A part of the principles of the standard of streets has been already implemented in the reconstructed streets Pylimo, Algirdo, Naugarduko, Islandijos and others.
 The illumination was changed there; bushes and trees were planted between the street and pedestrian area; the colours of all the street elements were matched.
 All the principles of the standard of streets are available HERE.

 Several principles of the standard are related to another big initiative of Vilnius city municipality – Green Wave of Vilnius, the goal of which is to green each of 2000 kilometres of Vilnius streets.
-It is planned in the standard to avoid causing damage to the trees whole reconstructing and building streets, and to plant trees and bushes in the places where they are absent so that the streetway was separated from the pedestrian and cycleways visually and emotionally.
+It is planned in the street design to avoid causing damage to the trees whole reconstructing and building streets, and to plant trees and bushes in the places where they are absent so that the streetway was separated from the pedestrian and cycleways visually and emotionally.

 “We will be able to apply 12 principles defined in detail to check consistently whether the works planned in the streets and the projects prepared for them are in compliance with general vision of the city.
-The same is done in case of structure, where all of them have been checked according to 10 rules of architecture and urbanism for several years already, – said A. Nikitinas. – Besides, the standard of streets will help to expand the attitude to the already formed legal regulation, will allow experimenting and improving the rules or even proposing to amend national regulations in accordance with practice.”
+The same is done in case of structure, where all of them have been checked according to 10 rules of architecture and urbanism for several years already, – said A. Nikitinas. – Besides, the harmonised design of streets will help to expand the attitude to the already formed legal regulation, will allow experimenting and improving the rules or even proposing to amend national regulations in accordance with practice.”

 Minister of Environment, Mr. Simonas Gentvilas congratulated Vilnius on this important step towards preservation of environment and welfare of the city.

-“The harmonised standard of Vilnius city streets, as well as the green wave, are the steps that have been waited for in order to improve life quality.
+“The harmonised design of Vilnius city streets, as well as the green wave, are the steps that have been waited for in order to improve life quality.
 We have to stop turning of cities into asphalt deserts.
 No exceptions should be applied for streets: they have to be not only transport, but also green arteries,” – says Minister of Environment, Simonas Gentvilas.

 Vice Minister of Transport and Communications, Ms. Agnė Vaiciukevičiūtė, who was also present in the event, drew attention to the significance of the principles listed in the standard for the objectives of harmonious movement.